bugaddictbose/wallpapers/README.md

 # wallpapers

-just sme nice wallpapers from accross the web...
+just some nice wallpapers from accross the web...

-[!info] I donot own them.
+![info]
+I donot own them.